est31/minetest-mapper-cpp/README.rst

     Arrange the tiles so that one tile has its bottom-left (i.e. south-west) corner at map coordinates x,y.

+    (see also `tilecenter`)

+tilecenter x,y|map|world
-    By default, tiles are arranged so that one tile has map coordinate 0,0 at its center.
+    Arrange the tiles so that one tile has its center at map coordinates x,y.

+    If the value 'world' is used, arrange for one tile to have its center at the center of the world instead.
+This is the default for tiles.

+    If the value 'map' is used, arrange for one tile to have its center at the center of the map instead.

     Examples:

-    `--tileorigin -500,-500`
+    `--tilecenter -500,-500`

-    `--tileorigin center-map`

-    `--tileorigin center-world`
+    `--tileorigin 0,0`

+    `--tilecenter map`

+    `--tilecenter world`

 tilebordercolor
     Color of border between tiles, `--tilebordercolor #000000`